Daksh-Goel12/Daksh-Goel12/README.md

 ## Hi there 👋
 # 💫 About Me:
 This is Daksh from India.
 I am an open-source enthusiast and a lifelong learner.
-I’m currently learning web development <br><br><br><br>
+I’m currently learning web development <br>
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/daksh-goel12)